markfinn/markfinn.github.com/_posts/2014-03-31-railroad-light-1.md

 an underwater pool light housing.
 Other than the faint "do not light unless submerged" and the fact that it is clear glass, it is pretty close to a copy of the original.

-At this stage I also removed the side lites for fixing, cleaned the mirror, and ran new wiring out the back.
+At this stage I also removed the side windows for fixing, cleaned the mirror, and ran new wiring out the back.
 ![rr1]({{ BASE_PATH }}/images/IMG_20140330_145457.jpg.png "title")

 I decided to use a [BlinkM MaxM](http://thingm.com/products/blinkm-maxm/) as as simple way to get an RGB LED in there.